The Pentecostal Assemblies of Newfoundland

 Mr Fowler was the mission preacher until the couple departed in 1912, leaving Garrigus to carry on alone.
 The congregation grew slowly, and remained strictly confined to St. John's in its early years.
 The success of Pentecostalism in the United States had been based in part on the social instability and poverty generated by rapid industrialisation.
 Newfoundland, in contrast, was a relatively stable society in the first decades of the 20th century.
 Furthermore, existing denominations, in particular the Methodist Church and the Salvation Army, provided established outlets for evangelical fervour, as well as support and charity for the poor.

 The 1919 evangelical crusade of Victoria Booth-Clibborn Demarest in Canada and Newfoundland served as an important catalyst for change.
 The renewed evangelical fervour which accompanied her crusade brought many new converts to the Bethesda Mission.
-In the midst of this evangelical renewal, a recent convert, Robert Chauncey English, began to hold Pentecostal meetings conversion in his home.
+In the midst of this evangelical renewal, a recent convert, Robert Chauncey English, began to hold Pentecostal prayer meetings in his home.
 He subsequently joined forces with the Bethesda mission.
 English was thus transformed from a Water Street jeweller into Garrigus' co-pastor from 1920 to 1927, and the first superintendent of the Pentecostal Assemblies of Newfoundland.

 Pentecostalism spread to other parts of Newfoundland in the 1920s.
 Methodists, in particular, were attracted to the revivalist enthusiasm of Pentecostalism, and congregations were established in Clarke's Beach, Port de Grave, Flat Islands and elsewhere.
 The Pentecostal movement experienced its greatest growth in central and western Newfoundland beginning in 1925 with the activity of Charles L. March and Herbert Eddy.
 Industrialisation, which had encouraged the growth of Pentecostalism in the United States, had reached Newfoundland.
 Central and western Newfoundland were particularly affected by the new industrial economy.
 March and Eddy erected the first west coast Pentecostal church, known as the Ark, in Corner Brook in 1925, and congregations were established in central Newfoundland soon after.